rcpaffenroth/DSCS553_WPI_Fall_2026/README.md

 ### `connect_student_admin.sh`

-Connects to a given VM/LXC container using the original shared ssh key.
+Connects to a given VM/LXC container using the original shared SSH key.

 Run: